 Other activities: There are a number of other fun activities that you can participate in while visiting Cape Cod for a family vacation.
 These include mini-golf, fishing whale watching, and other boating excursions, and biking.

-The Cape Cod Rail Trail, which runs through six Cape Cod towns, is a gorgeous place to bike.
+The Cape Cod Rail Trail runs through six Cape Cod towns and is a gorgeous place to bike.
 You can bring along your own bike, or consider renting one from your resort or some of the local bike rental spots on the Cape.
 It’s one of the more popular bike trails on Cape Cod.

 Choosing a Cape Cod Town

-Unless you have a specific resort you plan to visit, or know exactly what you’d like to do, you may be wondering where to stay on Cape Cod.
-While it’s a small section of a small state, there are still many different small towns you can visit.
+Unless you have a specific resort you plan to visit or know exactly what you’d like to do, you may be wondering where to stay in Cape Cod.
+While it’s a small section of a small state, you can still visit many different small towns.

 The Cape has various regions based on location.
 These include the upper Cape, the mid-Cape, the lower Cape, and the outer Cape.
-Martha’s Vineyard and Nantucket are small islands located off the coast of Cape Cod, and they can be accessed via plane or ferry.
-While they are both options for day trips, many families choose to stay in hotels right on the islands.
+Martha’s Vineyard and Nantucket are small islands located off Cape Cod’s coast and can be accessed via plane or ferry.
+While they are both options for day trips, many families stay in hotels on the islands.

 Some of the most popular towns on Cape Cod include the following: